-- 1.1 The Education and Training Committee is to perform: - a) the functions conferred on it by or under the Health Professions Order 2001; and - b) and other functions that the Council may require it to undertake. - 1.2 A panel meeting of the Committee (an Education and Training Panel) may only conduct one or more of the items of business of the Committee specified in rule 6(4) of the Health and Care Professions Council (Education and Training Committee) (Constitution) Rules 2023. - 1.3 The Committee will present a report to the Council on its activities annually
+- 1.1 The Education and Training Committee is to perform: - a) the functions conferred on it by or under the Health Professions Order 2001; and - b) and other functions that the Council may require it to undertake. - 1.2 A panel meeting of the Committee (an Education and Training Panel) may only conduct one or more of the items of business of the Committee specified in rule 6(3) of the Health and Care Professions Council (Education and Training Committee) (Constitution) Rules 2020. - 1.3 The Committee will present a report to the Council on its activities annually

-- 2.1 The composition of the Education and Training Committee is determined by the Council in the Health and Care Professions Council (Education and Training Committee) (Constitution) Rules 2023. - 2.2 The quorum at a meeting of the Committee is any three members, The quorum for a Panel is two members.
-If, during a meeting a quorum ceases to exist, the meeting must be dissolved and all remaining business adjourned to the next meeting of the Committee or a Panel (as the case may be). - 2.3 Where a decision is papers-based, this requires the approval of any two members.
+- 2.1 The composition of the Education and Training Committee is determined by the Council in the Health and Care Professions Council (Education and Training Committee) (Constitution) Rules 2020. - 2.2 The quorum at a meeting of the Committee is any three members, The quorum for a Panel is two members.
+If, during a meeting a quorum ceases to exist, the meeting must be dissolved and all remaining business adjourned to the next meeting of the Committee or a Panel (as the case may be).